reruo321/Java_Practice/Appendix/README.md

 # Appendix
 The documentation shows some useful information on Java.
+## Compile on Command Line
+Suppose that there are (main) **Test.java** and **Person.java** in package **Example.PersonTest** from the directory "..\myJava", and you would gather the compiled files into another directory, **ClassFolder**.

+    ...
+      └ myJava
+        └ Example
+          └ PersonTest
+            └ Test.java
+            └ Person.java

+1. Go to the directory "../myJava" on CMD.

+    C:\> cd ..\myJava

+2. Enter these commands to compile the .java files.

+    C:\...\myJava> javac -d "ClassFolder" "Example/PersonTest/Test.java"
+    C:\...\myJava> javac -d "ClassFolder" "Example/PersonTest/Person.java"

+3. Type the command to run the Java runtime launcher.

+    C:\...\myJava> java -classpath "ClassFolder" "Example.PersonTest.Test"

 ## Main Arguments
 If you want to give some arguments to the main method, follow this.
 1. Command Line